NATIONAL PSYCHOLOGICAL ASSOCIATION FOR PSYCHOANALYSIS

 40 West 13 Street, New York, NY

-The first lecture focuses on various aspects of a social psychoanalysis, noting the normative assumptions that underlie our clinical work.
-It further describes and reflects on the differences between a psychoanalytic ethic of adaptation and a psychoanalytic ethic of disillusionment.
 The second lecture presents a relational theory of identity; identifies the concept of normative unconscious processes and how it appears in the clinic; lists and analyzes some of the ways racialized identities consciously and unconsciously emerge in clinical practice.

 After attending the course, participants will be able to